-In addition, the option is not available under the following circumstances.
+The option In same thread is not available under the following circumstances:

-- If you send personalized attachments (even if the option appears and it's selected)
+- If you send personalized attachments in the follow-up email (even if the option appears and it's selected).

-- If you delete the email thread from Gmail
+- If you or the recipient permanently deletes the email thread from Gmail.

 To illustrate a basic follow-up mail merge, we demonstrate how to send a follow-up to recipients who did not open their email.
 These recipients receive the same mail merge in the same email thread.
 The data of the follow-up mail merge is saved in the same Google sheet.

 To send a follow-up, you must have enabled the Tracking Report for the first mail merge.

 - Select Add-ons > Yet Another Mail Merge: Mail Merge for Gmail > Open tracking repo

 - Click the + button.